 In a food processor: Place walnuts in the bowl of the food processor and pulse until nuts are desired size.

 In a manual chopper: Place walnuts in the chopper.
 Don’t fill it more than in inch or so deep, to allow easy chopping.

 With a knife: Choose a knife with a slightly curved blade.
 Place a handful of walnuts on a cutting board, and rock the knife back and forth over the nuts until they are the desired size.

 Toasted nuts give an extra flavor pop and crunch to recipes.
 Try sprinkling toasted walnuts on top of a hot fudge sundae or in your favorite kale salad.
-They’re a delicious healthy snack eaten right out of hand, too!
+They’re a delicious snack eaten right out of hand, too!